DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 * **About reading** - Now you will get experience boost to your leveling speed in a skill, which you have read about.
 * **About different coins** - Now there are much more different coins around Skyrim, which will then be converted to their value in septims, when you pick them up.
 * **About bribing** - Now it depends on our speech skill too.
-* **About praying** - Now praying and religion as a whole makes much more sense.
-If you want to learn more, click [here](https://www.nexusmods.com/skyrimspecialedition/mods/54099).
 * **About Dragonborn's unique powers** - After finishing _The Way of the Voice_, you will unlock an interesting power.
 You will be able to upgrade this power by shouting and killing dragons.
 * **About werewolves** - Now there are much more of them than in vanilla Skyrim.
 And be accurate as now there is another way of becoming a werewolf, which you will maybe discover after fighting with them.
 * **About Aela** - Now Aela in a way is much more unique than other followers.
 Pick her on a tough adventure to learn how.